Prom Night III: The Last Kiss: Production

-The film was shot in Toronto, Ontario.
+The film was shot in Toronto, Ontario during a particularly frigid Autumn and as a result producer Peter Simpson was present on set to the point he received a co-director credit alongside Ron Oliver.
+Upon reflection Oliver admitted there were shortcomings with the final film but didn't assign blame to anyone and remained friends with Simpson despite the rough shoot.
+Oliver has stated the scene where Principal Weatherall (Roger Dunn) has his fingers severed was a point of pride for him as he stated it was an homage to Dario Argento's style.

 Release

 Prom Night III: The Last Kiss was released theatrically in Canada on April 13, 1990.

 Home media

-The film was released direct-to-video in the United States on June 1, 1989.
+The film was released direct-to-video in the United States on June 1, 1990.

 The version released on a double feature DVD with Prom Night IV: Deliver Us from Evil is the edited for television print.
 Alternate camera angles and takes are utilized to tone down violence, language and nudity, along with dubbed or muted profanity.
 The initial VHS release contains the original R-Rated cut.
 This version has been released on DVD in other countries such as the United Kingdom, Germany and Australia.